Careers360 Logo

 Answer:

-First talking about the number of the organisms, the population of any species of organism is not constant.
-The population tends to change in accordance with the conditions.
+First talking about the number of organisms, the population of any species of organism is not constant.
+The population tends to change under the conditions.
 If the conditions are favourable, then the population grows else the population reduces.
-Next, the kinds of any organisms also do not remain constant because evolution is a never-ending process, and the variations in the species keep happening.
-The species that are able to adapt to the changing conditions survive, else the species become extinct.
+Next, the kinds of organisms also do not remain constant because evolution is a never-ending process, and the variations in the species keep happening.
+The species that can adapt to the changing conditions survive, or else the species become extinct.

 Question:1